Codeine: Canada

 additional medicinal ingredients other than a narcotic (S.36.1 NCR).

 In Canada tablets containing 8 mg of codeine combined with 15 mg of caffeine and 300 mg of acetaminophen are sold as T1s (Tylenol Number 1) without a prescription.
 A similar tablet called "A.C. & C." (which stands for Acetylsalicylic acid with Caffeine and Codeine) containing 325–375 mg of acetylsalicylic acid (Aspirin) instead of acetaminophen is also available without a prescription.
 Codeine combined with an antihistamine, and often caffeine, is sold under various trade names and is available without a prescription.
 These products are kept behind the counter and must be dispensed by a pharmacist who may limit quantities.

-Names of many codeine and dihydrocodeine products in Canada tend to follow the narcotic content number system (Tylenol With Codeine No. 1, 2, 3, 4 &c) mentioned below in the section on the United States; it came to be in its current form with the Pure Food & Drug Act of 1906.
+Names of many codeine and dihydrocodeine products in Canada tend to follow the narcotic content number system (Tylenol With Codeine No. 1, 2, 3, 4 &c) mentioned below in the section on the United States; it came to be in its current form with the Pure Food and Drug Act of 1906.

 Controlled Drugs and Substances Act (S.C.
 1996, c.
-19) effective July 28, 2020.
+19) effective 28 July 2020.
 Codeine is now classified under Schedule 1, giving it a higher priority in the treatments of offenders of the law.

-Codeine became a prescription-only medication in the province of Manitoba on February 1, 2016.
+Codeine became a prescription-only medication in the province of Manitoba on 1 February 2016.
 The number of low-dose codeine tablets sold in Manitoba decreased by 94 percent from 52.5 million tablets sold in the year prior to the policy change to 3.3 million in the year after.
 A pharmacist may issue a prescription, and all purchases are logged to a central database to prevent overprescribing.
 Saskatchewan's pharmacy college is considering enacting a similar ban to Manitoba's.

 On 9 May 2019, the Canadian Pharmacists Association wrote to Health Canada proposing regulations amending the NCR, the BOTSR, and the FDR - Part G, which included requiring that all products containing codeine be available by prescription only.

-New safety measures were issued by Health Canada on July 28, 2016; "codeine should no longer be used (contraindicated) in patients under 18 years of age to treat pain after surgery to remove tonsils or adenoids, as these patients are more susceptible to the risk of serious breathing problems.
+New safety measures were issued by Health Canada on 28 July 2016; "codeine should no longer be used (contraindicated) in patients under 18 years of age to treat pain after surgery to remove tonsils or adenoids, as these patients are more susceptible to the risk of serious breathing problems.
 Codeine (prescription and non-prescription) is already not recommended for children under the age of 12, for any use."

 Denmark

-In Denmark codeine is sold over the counter in dosages up to 9.6 mg (with aspirin, brand name Kodimagnyl); anything stronger requires a prescription.
+In Denmark, codeine is sold over the counter in dosages up to 9.6 mg (with aspirin, brand name Kodimagnyl); anything stronger requires a prescription.

 Estonia

-In Estonia codeine is sold over the counter in dosages up to 8 mg (with paracetamol, brand name Co-Codamol).
+Until 2023, in Estonia codeine was sold over the counter in dosages up to 8 mg (with paracetamol, brand name Co-Codamol).

+Ethiopia

+Approximately 30% of the Ethiopian population carry an extra copy of the gene CYP2D6, and are classified as codeine ultrametabolizers.
+These individuals metabolize codeine to morphine at a dangerously fast rate, leading to adverse events and potentially death.
+As a consequence the Ethiopian Food, Medicine and Health Care Administration and Control Authority has entirely banned the use of codeine as unsafe for the general population.